dashboard image

 User facing system

-the time it takes for the service to respond to a http request (1ms, 100ms, 500ms)
+the time it takes for the service to respond to a HTTP request (1ms, 100ms, 500ms)

-the number of failed requests in proportion to all the requests (2% failed http request per/s, 10%, ..)
+the number of failed requests in proportion to all the requests (2% failed HTTP request per/s, 10%, ..)

 the number of requests or queries per/s (QPS) the system can handle (1 million requests/s, 5 millions requests/s)